DDT-IDE/DDT/documentation/Installation.md

  1. Select the recently added update site in the `Work with:` dropdown.
 Type `DDT` in the filter box.
 Now the DDT feature should appear below.
  1. Select the `DDT - D Development Tools` feature, and complete the wizard.
   * DDT dependencies such as CDT and DLTK will automatically be added during installation.
  1. Restart Eclipse.
-After that take a look at the DDT configuration guide in the [User Guide](UserGuide.md#user-guide).
+After that take a look at the setup section in the [User Guide](UserGuide.md#user-guide).

 #### Updating:
-If you followed the installation steps above, you can update DDT to the latest release by clicking `Help -> Check for Updates...` on the Eclipse IDE.
+If you already have DDT installed, and want to update it to a newer release, click `Help -> Check for Updates...`.